 During COVID, buyers view pools as a luxury because many people stayed at home instead of going on vacations.
 This resulted in a huge demand in the pool sector that wasn’t applicable in prior years.

-If buyers consider a pool to be favourable and an improvement in your property, it may increase your overall tax assessment.
+If you’re buying a house that has a pool, it may increase your overall tax assessment.
 Therefore, you can expect that it may have a small increase on your property tax.
 This is true for any major improvement on your home, not just a pool.

 As an example, we put an addition on our house in 2015.
 This addition resulted in an incremental $215 on our tax bill for 2015.